BlackBalloon/hapi-simple-orm/README.md

 ==================

 Small library used to reflect database tables in Hapi based applications.
 It provides DAO layer, as well as Model's instances serialization for routing.
-It also can generate routing objects, that can be passed to `server.route()` method, for every model (basic operations GET, PUT/PATCH, POST, DELETE).
+It also can generate routing objects, that can be passed to `server.route()` method, for every model (basic operations GET, PUT, POST, DELETE).

 ## Installation